-In May 2019, we announced the initiation of an adaptive Phase 1b clinical trial evaluating the combination of mirdametinib and lifirafenib.
+In May 2019, we announced the initiation of an adaptive Phase 1b/2 clinical trial evaluating the combination of mirdametinib and lifirafenib.
 This clinical trial is enrolling patients with advanced or refractory solid tumors harboring relevant genetic mutations in the MAPK pathway.
-This clinical trial is being conducted by BeiGene in collaboration with us under an open Clinical Trial Application in Australia.
-In addition, in July 2019 the FDA cleared the IND for the combination of mirdametinib with lifirafenib, thereby allowing for the expansion of this clinical trial to the United States.
+This clinical trial is being conducted by BeiGene in collaboration with us in both the U.S. and Australia.
 The clinical trial is comprised of two stages.
-In the first stage, we intend to determine the MTD and recommended Phase 2 dose of the combination therapy; we will be evaluating doses of mirdametinib between 2 mg QD and 8 mg QD and doses of lifirafenib between 15 mg QD and 25 mg QD.
-In the second stage, the trial is expected to enroll cohorts of approximately 15 patients each in tumor types of interest, which may include non-small cell lung cancer and endometrial cancer with KRAS mutations, to assess antitumor efficacy, safety and tolerability of the combination therapy at the recommended Phase 2 dose.
-We expect to provide an update on this clinical trial at the end of 2020 or in early 2021.
+In the first stage, we intend to determine the MTD and recommended Phase 2 dose of the combination therapy.
+In the second stage, the trial is expected to enroll expansion cohorts comprised of patients with tumor types and mutational backgrounds of interest, which may include non-small cell lung cancer and endometrial cancer with KRAS mutations, to assess antitumor efficacy, safety and tolerability of the combination therapy at the recommended Phase 2 dose.
+We expect to report initial clinical data from the ongoing Phase 1b/2 trial in 2021.